titouancreach/search-tags/README.md

 2. Select the "Search" command.

-3. Input an emmet abbreviation.
+3. Input an Emmet abbreviation.

 > [!WARNING]
 > For this version, only a very light subset is supported.
 Only classes (ex: ".flex.flex-grow.gap-2") are supported.